rustwasm/wee_alloc/README.md

   implementation with a global maximum size fixed at compile time.
   Suitable for deploying to non-WASM/Unix/Windows `#![no_std]` environments, such as on embedded devices with esoteric or effectively absent operating systems.
-The size defaults to 32 MB (33554432 bytes), and may be controlled at build-time by supplying an optional environment variable to cargo, `WEE_ALLOC_STATIC_ARRAY_BACKEND_BYTES`
+The size defaults to 32 MiB (33554432 bytes), and may be controlled at build-time by supplying an optional environment variable to cargo, `WEE_ALLOC_STATIC_ARRAY_BACKEND_BYTES`